Creating Global Sustainability – One Community Weekly Progress Update #59

 Castles Used Wall Tapestries

-This has led us to consider more creative options for heating.
+This has led us to consider more creative options for heating with the goal of creating global sustainability.
 For instance, what if we could change when the tendency of the material to resist temperature changes is desired verses when it is advantageous?
 One possible solution comes from the middle ages.
 Castles are not known to be the homiest of places, especially in the winter.
 To combat the chill coming off the walls in the winter people put up floor to ceiling drapes and tapestries.
 These cloths added insulation to the inside of the space and kept heat in the room while reducing the amount of heat that was absorbed by the thermal mass of the castle walls.

 Other options being considered are space heaters with energy rationing, parabolic dish heaters or electric blankets (heat the person, not the room), and other creative insulation approaches.
-As we continue to explore all options, the key criteria we are focusing on are affordability, sustainability, labor needs for implementation, maintenance, and our limited energy supplies when using solar.
+As we continue to explore all options, the key criteria we are focusing on are affordability, sustainability, labor needs for implementation, maintenance, and our limited energy supplies when using solar, all aimed at creating global sustainability.

 OTHER HIGHEST GOOD HOUSING ACCOMPLISHMENTS

 Victor Herber designed and checked the stress/load capabilities of the vermiculture toilet removable-frame supports that you see here.
-These supports need to be removable so they can be placed on the second tray from the bottom to jack all the trays above it up for easy removal and emptying of the bottom one:
+These supports need to be removable so they can be placed on the second tray from the bottom to jack all the trays above it up for easy removal and emptying of the bottom one, thereby facilitating the process of creating global sustainability:

 Vermiculture Toilet Tray Design Progress